-Backlog units and dollars were 6,217 and \$2,179,566, respectively, as of March 31, 2013 compared to 4,909 and \$1,563,619, respectively, as of March 31, 2012.
-The increase in backlog units was primarily attributable to our beginning backlog units being approximately 35% higher entering 2013 compared to the same period in 2012.
-Backlog dollars were favorably impacted by the increase in backlog units, coupled with higher average new order prices in the first quarter of 2013 compared to the first quarter of 2012.
+Backlog units and dollars were 6,059 units and \$2,270,474, respectively, as of March 31, 2014 compared to 6,217 units and \$2,179,566, respectively, as of March 31, 2013.
+The decrease in backlog units was primarily attributable to the aforementioned decrease in New Orders in the first quarter of 2014 compared to the first quarter of 2013.
+Backlog dollars were favorably impacted by a 9% higher average price of New Orders for the six-month period ended March 31, 2014 compared to the six-month period ended March 31, 2014.

 Backlog, which represents homes sold but not yet settled with the customer, may be impacted by customer cancellations for various reasons that are beyond our control, such as failure to obtain mortgage financing, inability to sell an existing home, job loss, or a variety of other reasons.
 In any period, a portion of the cancellations that we experience are related to new sales that occurred during the same period, and a portion are related to sales that occurred in prior periods and therefore appeared in the opening backlog for the current period.
-Expressed as the total of all cancellations during the period as a percentage of gross sales during the period, our cancellation rate was approximately 13% and 10% in the first quarters of 2013 and 2012, respectively.
-During the most recent four quarters, approximately 7% of a reporting quarter's opening backlog cancelled during the fiscal quarter.
-We can provide no assurance that our historical cancellation rates are indicative of the actual cancellation rate that may occur in 2013 or future years.
+Expressed as the total of all cancellations during the period as a percentage of gross sales during the period, our cancellation rate was approximately 12% and 13% in the first quarters of 2014 and 2013, respectively.
+During the most recent four quarters, approximately 5% of a reporting quarter's opening backlog cancelled during the fiscal quarter.
+We can provide no assurance that our historical cancellation rates are indicative of the actual cancellation rate that may occur during the remainder of 2014 or future years.